Rach3Project/ismir25_rach3midi_supp/Rehearsal_Structure_Analysis/ponce_can_annotation_details.md

 - **Filename**: 2024-08-27_18-16_03_ponce_20Can-part2_annot.mid
 - **Download**: [MIDI](./annotated_files/2024-08-27_18-16_03_ponce_20Can/2024-08-27_18-16_03_ponce_20Can-part2_annot.mid)
 - **Groups**: 6
-- **Description**: A longer example of an intermediate level repertoire with some overlaps between groups (specifically, some groups are subsets of others).
+- **Description**: This is a longer example of an intermediate level repertoire with some overlaps between groups, where some groups are subsets of others.
 There are several note mistakes and note repetitions.
-The most challenging aspect are compositional variations between intervals of the same group, where the rh is the same but the lh is different.
+The most challenging aspect are compositional variations between intervals of the same group, where the right hand is the same but the left hand is arranged differently.
 Furthermore, some groups have 2 related intervals only.
+It is constructed from a rehearsal of 20 Canciones (piezas faciles) by Manuel Ponce.

 #### Visual Overview